CurrenJ/potions-plus/notes.md

 - Loot modifiers (wormroot) (low prio) xx
 - looping scary cave sounds ! xx

+NEOFORGE 1.21

+- access transform names xx
+- NeoForge networking changes a bit - see NF networking docs xx
+- Adapt serializer fromNetwork to use builders so we don't have to declare the method in each recipe serializer class (low prio)
+- Refactor use methods in blocks xx
+- Aquifer freeze biome check error ! (low prio)
+- Something weird with recipe book making many many recipes - see game log xx
+- Generic potion icon - atlas ! xx
+- Hopper on right side of clothesline xx
+- All translations present xx

 - Recharge sanguine altar with amethysts crystals + change block model accordingly!
 - Inheritable plant type that can be waterlogged (like usual) as well as can be filled with layers of snow like a snow layer.
 Could be cool to randomize the y of each instance so some plants look sunken in snow
 - We should explore more ways to make plants more visually appealing / overhaul rendering / try new models so we can fill caves and biomes with them and its not boring
 - Flowers on cactus bloom after rain
 - Add a literal rain dance.
 Could be a DDR like minigame lol (use custom renderer for this - could be cool lol.
 Maybe attach custom renderer to an invis entity that follows player location)
 - Volcanic cave has loot/ plant/ore that lets you multiply netherite production frm scrap.
-This way the volcanic cave has netherite rewards, but does not allow you to bypass collecting ancient debris in the nether
+This way the volcanic cave has netherite rewards, but does not allow you to bypass collecting ancient debris in the nether xx
-- Clothesline Recipe support JEI
+- Clothesline Recipe support JEI!!
 - Item pedestal
 - Silk touch potion effect (spawners)
-- Dungeons that spawn in volcanic cave / ice cave/ arid cave have a chance to replace the entity in the spawner with their bioems variants!! this would be rlly cool detail
+- Dungeons that spawn in volcanic cave / ice cave/ arid cave have a chance to replace the entity in the spawner with their bioems variants!! this would be rlly cool detail xx
+- Add buried treasure to arid cave! xx
+- Add berried treasure to arid cave !
+- Achievement for berried treasure
+- Achievements!
+- Add tea brewing :)
+- Implement neoforge config system
+- Enchantable / quicker more durable brush
+- Make decorative fire obtainable
+- Fix herbalists lectern sounds